sackn/diffeq/series.md

 The lower limit most of the time doesn't effect the sum to be safe its probably best to set the lower limit equal to the starting index of the series.

+Also, the improper integral is only able to tell whether the original series divergeces or converges.
+If the integral converges that DOES NOT mean that the value it converges to is the sum of the series.
+They have no relation what so ever.

 **Worked Example 1**

 Determine whether the following series converges of diverges: